Dhirenwinz/Beatdrum-Engage/README.md

 ## How does it work?

-Consists of three sections:
+Consists of three sections:<br />
-***Register:** Users are required to register with their face before logging and play the drums.
+**Register:** Users are required to register with their face before logging and play the drums.<br />
-***Login:** Users can login successfully to play the drums only after they register.
+**Login:** Users can login successfully to play the drums only after they register. <br />
-***Play Drums:** Users can play drums with their hands after successfully logging in.
+**Play Drums:** Users can play drums with their hands after successfully logging in.

 ## How to play?